 - not allowed in at least 2 rooms of the house.

 - Rules for eating: Structured feeding rituals are vital for multi-dog households, but they are important to the single dog house too.
-Rather than allowing your dog to “hunt” (find) his own food that you set down hours ago, you can use meal times as an opportunity to demonstrate that you are providing the Good Stuff your dog loves and needs.
+Rather than allowing your dog to “hunt” (find) his own food that you set down hours before when he was roaming the yard, you can use meal times as an opportunity to demonstrate that you are providing the Good Stuff your dog loves and needs.
 There is no clearer demonstration that you are the one taking care of business than offering food.
 This is also an excellent way to work on patience and self-control.
 By simply asking your dog to sit or lie down while you prepare his meal, stay while you place it before him, and wait to eat until you free him, you are creating a clear picture: “This is my food and I’m sharing it with you.
 All I’m asking is that you be polite and Say Please by Sitting.”2

 - Rules on Greeting: When you have been apart from your dog, what does that reunion sequence look like?
 When you leave your dog, what should that look like?
 This might seem like a little thing to you, but we think it’s a bigger thing to our dogs considering how they seem to behave the same whether we were gone 8 seconds or 8 hours.
-We recommend keeping your comings and goings low key, or as Kathy Cascade explains it, remain neutral or maintain some neutrality to this interaction with your dog.
+We recommend keeping your comings and goings low key, or as Kathy Cascade defines it, remain neutral or maintain some neutrality to this interaction with your dog.
 If you remain neutral at these times of separation and coming together, you can put your dog at ease that this is just a natural part of life and no big deal.
 It’s like a promise that you are coming back.
 We tend to handle coming home with a smile and whispered “Hi friends,” and then move on with our business until our dogs calm.
 Once he is truly settled, we might invite him over for some lovin’.
 That way we still get our fuzz therapy, and the dog gets the confidence of knowing that when we leave we will return and take care of him.
-It’s all no big deal.

 - Rules for Walking: All of our hard work in the house isn’t going to mean much if we don’t have a few rules when we’re not at home.
 And at the same time, if we don’t have control over our dogs in the house, then we are woefully lost when we step out into the World of Distractions.
 It is easy enough to say “make sure your dog walks on a loose leash,” but there’s a lot that goes into that.
 There needs to be focus, self-control and engagement (from dog and human), trust and mutual respect, and your dog needs to care that you exist on the end of the leash (because no matter how hard you try, it is unlikely that you can ever go faster than your dog).
 From the moment you touch the leash to clip it to your dog’s collar, the activity should look calm and sane.
 If our dogs go bonkers when we touch the leash and are unable to follow our cues, we do not go out for a walk.
-We put the leash down and wait until the dog settles.
+We put the leash down, and wait until the dog settles.
 The same goes for the leashing process and exiting the door.
-And as for pulling on the leash, one of the simplest methods is “dog pulls on the leash; walk stops.”
+And as for pulling on the leash, one of the simplest methods is “you pull on the leash, the walk stops.”
 There is no need to jerk or pull; when he figures out that the walk has stopped, he will look around at you to figure out why.
 When that slack goes into the leash, only then do we keep going.
 If your dog never pulls from Day One, he never thinks it is okay to do so.

 Remember: what works for us might not work for you.
 Your lifestyle is unique to you, and the types of things you want out of your relationship are just as personal.
 Ian Dunbar wrote: “… I usually let owners decide on their own rules for their own dog.
 I consider household and lifestyle rules to be a very personal choice.”
 Don’t let someone else tell you that you absolutely must or must not do something with your dog.
 If you are happy with your relationship, if your dog follows your cues and you have control over him anytime you need, then you are already on the right track.
 Don’t change everything just because you think you need to add rules; chances are you already have established rules and consistency that your dog understands.
 By the same token, if you are unhappy with something in your dog’s behavior, then be willing to consider making a few changes either temporarily or permanently, to take back control of your relationship.
 It is likely that any good trainer or behaviorist will suggest this as the beginning of your training plan.

 One benefit to having a dog who knows the rules and understands that working for you gets him all the good things is that he will start doing things specifically to see if you will reward him.
 Catch your dog doing something Good and make the most of those moments!
 If he’s chosen to lay on his spot rather than under the table while you eat, that’s a great decision.
 Reward that!
 If he’s chewing on his squeaky pengiun and not on the leg of the table, Terrific!
 Celebrate!
-You don’t need a grand reason to have fun with your dog, and catching him in the act of doing Good is a perfect moment-turned-training-opportunity.
+You don’t need a grand reason to have fun with your dog, and catching him in the act of doing Good is a perfect moment turned training opportunity.
 What you’ll find is you have a dog who is willing to try things to see if he can get a reward.
 Training is always more fun with a dog like this, and you’ll find it builds a huge amount of confidence in him.
 We set up treat stations around the house with tasty, non-perishable goodies; whenever we notice a rewardable moment, treats are never far away and we can catch them in the act of being good.
 And if it’s something especially wonderful, Jackpot!
 Maybe the dog gets 10 little treats over the course of a minute while we shower him with praise and affection.
 This teaches him that doing the things you want him to do might just win him the lottery.

 To train or not to train